Community action plan for zero-carbon energy (CAPZero)

 It models how a cluster of communities in West Oxfordshire can create a zero-carbon energy system in their local area, in a way that works for them.
 It is a plan developed by community representatives together with experts, and it has now entered an exciting implementation phase.
 Everyone is needed: residents and businesses can lead the way, by taking action now.

-If you’re an organisation based in the CAPZero area, you can apply for a free energy assessment for your premises.
-An assessment can help you to save money, cut carbon emissions and make buildings more comfy for users.
+If you’re an organisation in the CAPZero area, you can apply for a free energy assessment to make your premises warmer and better for the environment.

 The Vision